vincentmvdm/info344-labs/docker/docker-exercise-4/README.md

 When running your docker container you will need to:

-- Set the `PORT` environment variable on your container
+- Set an environment variable for the PORT
+- Set an environment variavle for the FILEPATH
-- Publish the same port as `PORT` on the container to the same port on your host machine
+- Publish the same port as the environment variable PORT
+- Mount a volume containing `hooray.txt` into your container corresponding to `FILEPATH`
+- Build the `Dockerfile` with appropraite container build steps

 Take another look at [Dr. Stearn's Docker tutorial](https://drstearns.github.io/tutorials/docker/) if you need hints!